IgnacioSanh/japTSReact/DEVLOG.md

 -   The refactor of the answerHistory component and the answer was completed.
 -   Now it shows the latest score and a table with top scorers.
 -   The Pass button and Hint button are now functional

+## Day 12

+-   Fixed the timer, but now the getWords fetching should be fixed